argoproj/argo-workflows/docs/multi-cluster.md

 You can execute workflows that runs some or all of its pods in clusters other than the cluster the controller is installed in.

 ## Considerations

-### Limitations
+### Not Intended For A Single Control Plane

-Do not use this feature as a way to have single Argo Workflows installation managing many clusters as that creates a single-point of failure, also it cannot scale horizontally.
+Do not use this feature as a way to have single Argo Workflows installation managing many clusters as that creates a single-point of failure, and it will not scale.

 This mode only listens to workflows within the controller's cluster.
 You cannot create workflows in other clusters - you must install a workflow controller in every cluster you create a workflow in.

+### Typically, Needs Cluster Wide Install

 This feature is orthogonal to managed namespaces.
 If you install in namespace-mode but configure multiple clusters - you can only run manage workflow pods in the namespace with exactly the same name, regardless of cluster.

 ### Networking

 As we need to communicate cross-cluster - you'll be connecting across security groups.
 Consider how you set this up.

-This may not be allow in some organisations.
+This may not be allowed in some organisations.

 ### Security